In-person & virtual

 02 you can feel confident in your decisions

-You can stop overthinking every choice and second-guessing yourself—trusting that you can handle what comes next without all the mental gymnastics or constant need for reassurance.
+You can stop overthinking every choice and second-guessing yourself, trusting that you can handle what comes next without all the mental gymnastics or constant need for reassurance.

 03 you have the space & time to figure out what you want

-You finally get to focus on what you want—not just what everyone expects from you—and reconnect with what makes you feel like you.
+You finally get to focus on what you want - not just what everyone expects from you - and reconnect with what makes you feel like you.

-Change is possible.
+You don’t have to keep pushing through.
 I’ll help you get there.

 Questions?